Alpine Environment – An Extreme Habitat For Specially Adapted Species

 Target threatened species: South Island Rock Wren (Southern) / Pīwauwau and Kea – Nationally Endangered

 Key focus areas of the Southern Alps include; Lake Castalia, Lake Lucidus (north branch of the Wilkin), the Crucible Basin (Siberia Valley), Gillespie Pass and associated basins.
 ABT’s rock wren transect monitoring commenced during the 2017/2018 survey season for the north branch of the Wilkin and the Crucible basin featured below.
-Subsequent basins such as the north Siberia and Wonderland will follow to help ascertain the current population status of rock wren within the region.
+Subsequent basins such as the north Siberia and Wonderland have also been investigated to help ascertain the current population status of rock wren within the region.

 Often noted flitting between rocks and boulder fields, bouncing up and down on those long legs whilst flicking its wings.
 Invertebrates such as moths, flies, their larvae, spiders and the fruit of Comprosma species sustain the diet of this alpine passerine.